 If you get into a car accident in Georgia, the stress of the crash, your injuries, and your vehicle damage is already a lot to handle.
-The insurance claims process can just as confusing and overwhelming.
-Most people are not filing auto insurance claims on a regular basis, so it can be hard knowing what to do or expect.
+However, the insurance claims process can be just as confusing and overwhelming.
+Most people are not filing auto insurance claims regularly, so it can be hard knowing what to do or expect.

 You might wonder what exactly happens after an insurance company learns about a car accident.
 Here’s a little inside look at what happens behind the scenes after you file a car accident claim with an insurance company.